 Businesses told us that a key barrier to growth is access to consistent, high speed, digital technology.
-Greater Lincolnshire is on target to deliver the broadband coverage levels through the successful OnLincolnshire project, and with the infrastructure now almost complete, many have already benefitted.
+Greater Lincolnshire has delivered the broadband coverage levels through the successful OnLincolnshire project.

 It is also of critical important to work with various energy industries to ensure investment is made for the necessary infrastructure to unlock development in the right places.

 It is widely recognised that, in addition to employment, transport, and other economic factors, the cost of providing adequate utility services is a major cost consideration in planning employment and housing developments.

 The geography of our LEP area, and the rurality of some development sites, can mean that the current provision of roads, water, sewerage, energy services and telecommunications may be insufficient to accommodate the level of growth required.

 The provision of affordable and suitable employment and housing developments is dependent on the provision of sustainable infrastructure services including; roads, water, sewerage, energy services, and telecommunications.
 It is recognised that rural growth is being constrained by a lack of grid capacity with SMART grid technology offering solutions and opportunities across Greater Lincolnshire.